-Our strategy to address our client’s customer churn, given the limitations mentioned above, was to build a predictive deep learning model to help it know which customers were at a higher risk of canceling their subscription in the upcoming month.
+Our strategy to leverage machine learning in healthcare to address our client’s customer churn, given the limitations mentioned above, was to build a predictive deep learning model to help it know which customers were at a higher risk of canceling their subscription in the upcoming month.
 Data that helped build the model included existing customer demographic data and health insurance claims, such as dollar amounts and type of claims.
 The resulting live predictions would give the provider enough time to contact the high-risk clients and address any need they have before they cancel their membership.

 How Did We Address It?

 So how did we accomplish this?
 First, we processed the claims data because it consisted of millions of data points with multiple entries, per day, for each customer.
 We also consolidated the claims data of each customer by month (since this is the timeframe the client uses to measure customer churn).
 Then, we analyzed the consolidated data to find patterns that could help us identify valuable features to train the deep learning model.
 We compared the data points of customers that stopped using the service to data points of customers that continued using the service, and found that all demographic and claims data followed the same distribution, which was a roundabout way to find that we had no meaningful features to train a deep learning model.